COVID-19 (coronavirus) and your employment standards protections

 Employees may be entitled to employment insurance benefits or other federal government financial supports.

-Learn more about the federal government’s or contact Service Canada’s Employment Insurance automated telephone information service at Economic Response Plan1-800-206-7218.
+Learn more about the federal government’s financial supports or contact Service Canada’s Employment Insurance automated telephone information service at 1-800-206-7218.

 Note: the minimum standards under the ESA described here may have applied differently to certain employees when orders under the Reopening Ontario (A Flexible Response to) Act, 2020 (ROA) or the Emergency Management and Civil Protection Act were in effect.